All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Tirzepatide costs between $550 and $1,200 per month without insurance in 2026, depending on the dose, pharmacy, and whether you use a brand-name or...

 Tirzepatide costs between $550 and $1,200 per month without insurance in 2026, depending on the dose, pharmacy, and whether you use a brand-name or compounded formulation.
 Brand-name Zepbound and Mounjaro carry a list price of roughly $1,060 per month, but several legitimate options can reduce that cost significantly.
-Here is a complete breakdown of what you will actually pay.
+Here is a complete breakdown of what you'll actually pay.

 Key Takeaways